Ringing Little Bob Minor.

 The method only contains 4 elements (X, 12, 16, 14), all of which will already have been rung.

-Place Bells, Pivot Leads, and Staging posts
+Place Bells, Pivot Leads, and Handrails

 Pivot Leads